alexvea/KB/README.md

 ## Diagram of the validation KB process :

-Used by CC engineers or Leadtech.
+Used by TSM or developpers.

 ```mermaid
 flowchart TD